kirbaintkirb/worldbuilding-obsidian/src/GEOGRAPHY/The World.md

-The Yard or Jardin is one of the names given to the world, named after the garden of which Dea, themain  [[Sanatorism|Sanatorian]] deity sacrificed itself.
+The Yard or Jardin is one of the names given to the world, named after the garden of which Dea, the main [[Sanatorism|Sanatorian]] deity sacrificed itself.
 It is a name derived from the literal word for garden in Arch-Chatte

 A long time ago it used to be called Aeden, or we think it might have been called that.
-Rose script has not been fully translated.
-But after the Paroxys and the 40 Days, all mention of that name disappeared from history.
+Rose script has not been fully translated Aeden simply refers to 'the Garden' or 'the territory'.
+But after the [[Paroxys]] and [[the 40 Days]], all mention of whatever the Old World's name might've been disappeared from history, instead today called being Chroma or Varna

+## Meta

+Varna = sanskrit for color
+Yard = reference to Garden (of Eden)